 By Shawn Conahan, Chief Revenue Officer, Wildfire Systems

-At Wildfire, Shawn develops strategic partnerships with major finance, banking, and fintech companies to enable the creation of new revenue streams and modernizing their customer experience to position them competitively for the future of banking and money.
+Shawn Conahan is currently Chief Revenue Officer at Wildfire Systems, where he develops strategic partnerships with major finance, banking, and fintech companies to enable the creation of new revenue streams and modernizing their customer experience to position them competitively for the future of banking and money.
 He has been an entrepreneur, senior executive and investor in the wireless, technology and Internet industries for over 15 years, having previously built and sold three companies.
 His industry experience ranges from digital media to wireless technology to big data where the common thread has been building platforms with broad applicability.

 Global Banking & Finance Review